relaxslow/portfolio/note/threeJs.md

 width and height represent the dimensions of the canvas (renderer.domElement).

 After the call of Vecto3.project(), the components of vector are in the range of [ - 1, + 1 ] (assuming the vector originally was inside the view frustum).
 The mentioned calculation will then convert this range to [ 0, 1 ] and then multiply the values with the respective dimensions (width or height).
 The y-coordinate is handled in a special way because in screen space the origin of the coordinate system is top left (and not bottom left).

+if render single frame, add following , if whole function in animation loop, no need
+//    camera.updateMatrixWorld();

+## svg
+can't wrap svg  to mesh, it convert svg to bitmap and map to mesh
+svgloader -- convert svg to mesh svg must have inline attribute fill to success read its color